 Nuclear medicine renal scans are often ordered to evaluate hydronephrosis.
 The nuclear scans can tell us if the hydronephrosis is from a significant blockage of the kidney which is causing the urine to back up.

 What causes hydronephrosis?

 Often the blockage is in the ureters.
 This is most commonly from a stone, but can also be from a tumor, blood clot and stricture or narrowing.
 The blockage can also be in the bladder or urethra.
-The blockage is best shown by CT.
+The blockage can often be seen on CT.

 Hydronephrosis is most common from a stone which passes from the kidney.
-The stone will block the ureter causing a blockage.
+The stone will block the ureter causing a backup of urine into the kidney.
 This is usually associated with rapid onset pain.
 The blockage or hydronephrosis is well seen on ultrasound.
 Often we need a CT to identity the stone and where it is causing the blockage.

 Hydronephrosis can also be seen on both kidneys when someone can’t urinate.
-This is seen most commonly when there is a large prostate in older men which prevents urination and is called bladder outlet obstruction.
+This is seen most common when there is a large prostate in older men.
+This can cause difficulties with urination and is called bladder outlet obstruction.
 Other causes can be from an obstruction of the urethra (where urine passes from the bladder).